 Depending on your level of experience, almost any of the above types of kayaks can be used for fishing, and some come with extra attachments for accessories, like rod holders.
 Some kayakers, especially those with open-cockpit recreational kayaks, will modify their boats to do some casual fishing rather than purchase a separate fishing kayak.

 These sit-in or sit-on-top kayaks have two or even three seats and are much longer and heavier than one-person kayaks.
-You’ll need some extra paddling practice to be able to move and steer this kayak properly.
+You’ll need some extra paddling practice to be able to move and steer a tandem kayak properly.

 A kayak’s construction, size, and purpose all play a role in its price, which can range from under $300 to over $4,500.